 What water conservation measures are in place in the Goondiwindi Region?

-From 1 November 2019, all residents and businesses who use Council’s town water supply in Goondiwindi, Inglewood, Texas and Yelarbon will be on mandatory medium level water restrictions.
+From 1 February 2020, all residents and businesses who use Council’s town water supply in Goondiwindi, Inglewood, and Bungunya will be on mandatory HIGH level water restrictions.

 How do I know what my average per person daily use is?

 - Check your water consumption notice.
 This shows your daily water consumption for the household.